Installing the Arduino IDE on a Raspberry Pi 3

 sudo apt-get install arduino

-To open, pull down the Menu and select Arduino IDE under Electronics.
+To open the Arduino IDE on the Raspberry Pi OS, pull down the Menu and select Arduino IDE under Electronics.

 Uploading the first sketch